Union Station-L'Enfant Plaza Line: New Route 74

 On September 25, 2011, a new route 74 was introduced running between the Walter E. Washington Convention Center to Buzzard Point replacing the DC Circulator Convention Center-Southwest Waterfront route, replacing Route 70 past Archives station and replaced route 71 entirely.
 The new service will run every 18 minutes during the peak hours and 24 minutes at all other times.

 Changes

 On June 17, 2012, the Buzzard Point loop was discontinued due to low ridership.
 However, the frequency of buses was improved from 18 to 20 minutes to 12–15 minutes during the weekday peak hours in order to reduce crowding.

-Later in September 2013, WMATA announced a series of proposals to route 74.

-A proposal was to discontinue all route 74 service and replace it with routes V7, and V8 which will be implemented in June 2014.
+Later in September 2013, WMATA announced a proposal to discontinue all route 74 service and replace it with routes V7, and V8 which will be implemented in June 2014.
 The reason for the 74 discontinuing was low ridership on routes in Southwest and would provide a better balance of capacity and demand for routes V7, and V8.
 The proposal according to WMATA goes as the following: